IBS and Diverticular Disease

 Differences between IBS and diverticular disease

-With diverticular disease, there is actual physical damage in the intestine.
+With DD, there is actual physical damage in the intestine.
 It presents as small, bulging pouches, called diverticula, that form in the wall of the digestive tract, usually in the colon section of the intestine.
 When the diverticula become swollen, inflamed, or infected, it can cause diverticulitis a more serious condition called diverticulitis.

 Like many diverticulosis patients, I had no idea that I suffered from diverticulosis, as I had no symptoms before my flare-up.

 Now that I have the knowledge I know that I need to be more careful with my diet and make sure to visit my doctor immediately if I feel any of the diverticulitis symptoms.